Chucky (Child's Play): Cult of Chucky (2017)

-Chucky (2021-2024)
+Chucky (2021–2024)

 The television series Chucky acts as a sequel, following the events of Cult of Chucky.

 In the first season, Chucky is purchased by 14-year-old Jake Wheeler (Zackary Arthur) at a yard sale.
 After Jake learns who Chucky is and his intentions, he teams up with his crush Devon Evans (Björgvin Arnarson) and bully-turned-friend Lexy Cross (Alyvia Alyn Lind) to stop him.
 Chucky kills several of the kids parents and is able to complete a voodoo ritual that allows him to possess an army of Good Guy dolls.
 While several of the Chucky dolls are killed, the rest escape, taking Andy Barclay hostage.

-In season two, Jake, Devon and Lexy are sent to a Catholic reform school after Chucky kills Jake's new foster-brother and frames them.
+In the second season, Jake, Devon and Lexy are sent to a Catholic reform school after Chucky kills Jake's new foster-brother and frames them.
 The three manage to take one of the Chucky's hostage and brainwash him into being a "Good Chucky," while most of the other Chucky's are killed by The Colonel, a psychopathic and cannibalistic Chucky.
 The kids save Andy from The Colonel's cabin, and he kills the doll.
-Good Chucky's spirit is sent to hell after he begins to have violent episodes (including killing a fellow reform student who befriended the group), while the Chucky possessing Nica is removed from her body through an exorcism and escapes in a new doll body.
-Meanwhile, Tiffany takes Lexy's sister Caroline hostage.
+Good Chucky's spirit is sent to hell after he begins to have violent episodes (including killing a fellow reform student who befriended the group), while Chucky Prime (the original Chucky) possessing Nica is removed from her body through an exorcism and escapes in a new doll body.
+Meanwhile, Lexy's sister Caroline begins to believe that Tiffany and Chucky are her "real family" and runs away with Tiffany.

-In season three, the last remaining Chucky begins to age rapidly when he is abandoned by Damballa due to the exorcism in the previous season.
-Learning that the only way he can get back Damballa's support is to perform a series of ritualistic murders in a place of great evil, Chucky infiltrates the White House and begins committing murders.
-Jake, Devon and Lexy befriend the son of the president in order to infiltrate the home.
-Chucky is eventually able to win back Damballa's favor and reconciles with Tiffany.
-Both Chucky and Tiffany also officially adopt Caroline as their new child and drive away while Jake, Devon and Lexy's spirits are trapped in marionettes.
+In the third season, the last remaining Chucky begins to age rapidly when he is abandoned by Damballa due to the exorcism in the previous season.
+Learning that the only way he can get back Damballa's support is to perform a series of ritualistic murders in a place of great evil, Chucky infiltrates the White House and begins killing staff members.
+Jake, Devon and Lexy, desperate to find Caroline, befriend the son of the president in order to infiltrate the home and stop Chucky.
+Chucky is eventually able to win back Damballa's favor, restoring his body.
+He reproposes to Tiffany, bringing the two back together; they drive away with Caroline while Jake, Devon and Lexy's spirits are trapped in marionettes by the original Good Guy doll designer, the psychopathic Wendell Wilkins (John Waters).